Meteor-Community-Packages/meteor-autoform/README.md

 `=`, but the value makes no difference.
 The mere presence of the attribute will cause it to be added to the DOM element.

+To use the field label defined in the schema as the input's placeholder value, add the attribute `placeholder="schemaLabel"`.

 As mentioned, you must pass in `options` if you want a `<select>` control.
 The value of the options attribute must be an array of objects, where each object has a `label` key and a `value` key.
 For example: